kayky-cas/complex-number-stack/README.md

 javac Main.java
 ```

-After, run with no args, for a user control:
+After, run with no args, for a full user control:
 ```
 java Main
 ```